rajaghan/docker-nexus/README.md

   Parameters (`nexus-work` and `nexus-webapp-context-path`) defined here are overridden in the JVM invocation.

-* A persistent directory, `/sonatype-work`, is used for configuration, logs, and storage.
-This directory needs to be writeable by the Nexus process, which runs as UID 200.
+* A persistent directory, `/opt/sonatype/sonatype-work`, is used for configuration, logs, and storage.
+This directory needs to be writeable by the Nexus process, which runs as a randomised UID in OpenShift, belonging to the root group.
+Therefore, the persistent directory structures are owned by the root group.

 * Environment variables can be used to control the JVM arguments